mrkungfu/inject-1password-env-vars/README.md

 # inject-1password-env-vars

 Very basic.
-Gets env variables matching 1Password urls (op://), pulls them all at once and then provides the command line commands which can then be executed directly by a shell script.
+Gets env variables matching 1Password urls (`op://...`), pulls the secrets/variables all at once and then provides the shell commands which can be executed directly by a shell script.
 Couple examples shell scripts for Windows below.

+Q&A

+Q: Why use this instead of `$ op run`?
+A: Simple, you don't have to deal with any oddities that crop up running in a subshell (lack of ansii colors, weird window resizing) as well as having access to those secrets across commands without having to type `op run` each time.
+It's the simple things that matter in life. :)

+Q: Might there be a better way?
+A: Prolly!
+Let me know if so. :)

 Powershell: